techtimo/Spotmap/readme.txt

 = Which 3rd Party Services are getting used? =
 The plugin uses the following thrid party services:
 1. From [SPOT LLC](http://findmespot.com) it uses the [Public API](https://www.findmespot.com/en-us/support/spot-x/get-help/general/spot-api-support) to get the points.
-2. (OPTIONALLY) [Mapbox, Inc.](mapbox.com) To get satelite images and nice looking maps, you can sing up for a [Mapbox API Token](https://account.mapbox.com/access-tokens/).
-Make sure to restrict the token usage to your domain only!
+1. (optionally) [Mapbox, Inc.](mapbox.com) To get satelite images and nice looking maps, you can sign up for a [Mapbox API Token](https://account.mapbox.com/access-tokens/).
+I recommend to restrict the token usage to your domain only.
+1. (optionally) [Thunderforest](thunderforest.com) To get another set of maps.
+Create an account [here](https://manage.thunderforest.com/users/sign_up?plan_id=5).
+Paste the key in the settings page.
+1. (optionally) [TimeZoneDB.com](TimeZoneDB.com)  To calculate the localtime of sent positions.
+Create an account [here](https://timezonedb.com/register).
+Paste the key in the settings page.

 = Can I use/add other maps? =
-Have you created your mapbox API key yet?
-If not this is a good way to get awesome looking maps.
+Have you created your mapbox/thunderforest API key yet?
+If not this is a good way to start and get other map styles.
-If you still search for another map [here](https://wiki.openstreetmap.org/wiki/Tiles).
+If you still search for another map [here](https://leaflet-extras.github.io/leaflet-providers/preview/) and also [here](https://wiki.openstreetmap.org/wiki/Tiles).
 If you have found a map, create a new post in the [support forum](https://wordpress.org/support/plugin/spotmap/).

 = I have a question, an idea, ... =
 Head over to the wordpress.org [support forum](https://wordpress.org/support/plugin/spotmap/), and ask your question there.
 I am happy to assist you.
-If you found a bug, you can open an issue on my [GitHub Repo](https://github.com/techtimo/spotmap).
+If you found a bug, you can open an issue on the [GitHub Repo](https://github.com/techtimo/spotmap).
 (But you can also mentioned it in the forum 😉).

 == Screenshots ==